obonaventure/cnp3/book/application/dns.rst

 .. rubric:: Footnotes

 .. [#fhosts] The :term:`hosts.txt` file is not maintained anymore.
-A historical snapshot retrieved on April 15th, 1984 is available from http://ftp.univie.ac.at/netinfo/netinfo/hosts.txt
+A historical snapshot dated April 19th, 1984 is available from https://www.saildart.org/HOSTS.TXT%5BHST,NET%5D15

 .. [#fdnstimeline] See http://www.donelan.com/dnstimeline.html for a time line of DNS related developments.